thenexthub/Codira/docs/proposals/rejected/ClassConstruction.rst

 :orphan:

 =================================================
- Integrating Swift Constructors with Objective-C
+ Integrating Codira Constructors with Objective-C
 =================================================

-.. warning:: This proposal was rejected, though it helped in the design of the final Swift 1 initialization model.
+.. warning:: This proposal was rejected, though it helped in the design of the final Codira 1 initialization model.

 Objective-C's "designated initializers pattern seems at first to create a great deal of complication.
 However, designated initializers